Legalisation of car lease statements for Algeria

 • If your employer rents the car, they should contact the rental company, which will request the legalisation from KVK.

 • If your employer owns the car, they should contact the consulate or embassy of the country where the car will be used.
 The power of attorney should be printed with the company letterhead and signed by an authorised person.
-This is a sample car authorisation for Morocco (in Dutch).
+You can download an example of a power of attorney from the ANWB website.
+Scroll down to the paragraph headed Toestemming and click on the link machtiging.

 • If you rent the car yourself, ask the rental company to arrange the legalisation with KVK.